ninjinskii/Cavity-backend/README.md

 ## Sentry
 Sentry is configured for this project.
-Note however that it should not work if the app is run inside a docker container (which isn't a problem since we're deploying on Deno Deploy)
+Note however that it would not work in dev mode, nor in a dev container

 ## Run unit tests
 ```bash